Instantly access over 60 million globally compliant data records to download and use for your sales and marketing campaigns.

-If you don't have an account-based marketing campaign in place and aren’t sure how to start running one, you’re in the right place.
+If you don't have an ABM program in place and aren’t sure how to start running one, you’re in the right place.

 We’re going to show you everything you should know about running an ABM program.
-Account-Based Marketing is a highly effective way to engage with and close high-value accounts, and in this post we'll draw on our expertise to show you how you can benefit from it too.
+It is a highly effective way to engage with and close high-value accounts, and in this post we'll draw on our expertise to show you how you can benefit from it too.